 Preparing your pets and keeping them safe and calm on bonfire night and other seasonal events.

-Fireworks are used throughout the year to mark significant seasonal celebrations including Bonfire Night, Halloween, New Year’s Eve and Diwali.
+Fireworks are used throughout the year to mark significant seasonal celebrations in Basildon, including Bonfire Night, Halloween, New Year’s Eve and Diwali.

 Whilst they are enjoyable for humans to watch, pets can often get scared of the loud bangs and bright flashes.
 Preparing your pet early can make a significant difference and will help your pet cope throughout the seasonal events – start preparing now!